CMSgov/bluebutton-site-static/_posts/2018-04-01-Installing-a-Nodejs-client-application.md

 cd bluebutton-sample-client-nodejs/
 ```

 The next step is to configure the serverAuth file.
-This file holds the client id and client secret
+This file holds the client ID and Client Secret
 that is associated with your application in the Blue Button 2.0 API.
-It also contains the url for the API.
+It also contains the URL for the API.

 ## Connect to the Blue Button 2.0 Developer Sandbox

 Anyone can register for an account in the Blue Button 2.0 Developer Sandbox.
 Go to
 <a href="https://bluebutton.cms.gov" target="_blank">https://bluebutton.cms.gov</a>
 and click on the "Sign up for the Developer Sandbox" link to create an account.

-You should receive an email notification that your account has been created.
+You will receive an email notification that your account has been created.
 **Click on the link in the email to validate and activate your account**.
-Then you can login at
+Then you can log in at
 <a href="https://sandbox.bluebutton.cms.gov" target="_blank">https://sandbox.bluebutton.cms.gov</a>.

-Once you login to your Developer sandbox account you can create an application.
+Once you log in to your Developer sandbox account you can create an application.
 Click on "[Application Registration](https://sandbox.bluebutton.cms.gov/v1/o/applications/)" and
 [register a new application](https://sandbox.bluebutton.cms.gov/v1/o/applications/register/).